Working without a work permit in Thailand

 Section 53

-This is common but normally a minor issue where you don’t have your work permit on you when asked for it.
+This is common but normally a minor issue where you don’t have your work permit on you.
+This when asked for it.
 The fine for this is 10,000THB but many of these types of matters don’t go very far and can be easily settled by finding and showing the work permit.

 Section 54